|

 Cascione with expulsion from the Synod.

-The majority of the Praesidium now states that it is wrong to say that they
+The majority of the Praesidium now states that it is wrong to say that

 found no merit in Dr. Werning's charges against Cascione.